SirDap/tripodvideoninja/_posts/2016-01-09-masquerading-mp4-files.markdown

 The fix?
 Rename the extension from `mp4` to `m4v`.

-Sure enough, now QT7, Compressor 4, MPEG Streamclip all open the file once again.
+Now QT7, Compressor 4, and MPEG Streamclip all open the file once again.
 Hooray!

 ![Sony XAVC-S as M4V successfully recognized by QuickTime Player 7]({% asset xavcs-success-qt7-m4v.png @path %})
 ![Sony XAVC-S as M4V successfully recognized by MPEG Streamclip]({% asset xavcs-success-streamclip-m4v.png @path %})
 ![Sony XAVC-S as M4V successfully recognized by Compressor 4]({% asset xavcs-success-compressor4-m4v.png @path %})

-This means Final Cut Pro 7 will open such files now too!
+This means Final Cut Pro 7 will open such renamed files too, like QT7.

 ### But Why?